william-swy/GameOfLifeVisualizer/README.md

 5. `cd` into `builddir` and run `make`.
 The built binary will be in the folder `GameOfLife` inside the `builddir`.

 ## Notes On Dependencies
-- `Catch2` is used as the unittest framework.
-Building the tests requires `Catch2`.
-  This can be installed [here](https://github.com/catchorg/Catch2) or by using your package manager.
 - `Qt` is used as the GUI framework.
 Building the app requires `Qt` libraries which can be found [here](https://www.qt.io/download) or by using your package manager